kyrylo0605/wordpress/wp-content/themes/hestia/readme.txt

 == Description ==
 Hestia is a modern WordPress theme for professionals.
 It fits creative business, small businesses (restaurants, wedding planners, sport/medical shops), startups, corporate businesses, online agencies and firms, portfolios, ecommerce (WooCommerce), and freelancers.
 It has a multipurpose one-page design, widgetized footer, blog/news page and a clean look, is compatible with: Flat Parallax Slider, Photo Gallery, Travel Map and Elementor Page Builder .
 The theme is responsive, WPML, Retina ready, SEO friendly, and uses Material Kit for design.

+== Copyright ==
+Hestia WordPress theme, Copyright 2018 Themeisle Hestia is distributed under the terms of the GNU GPLv2 or later

 == Changelog ==
+= 2.0.19 - 2018-12-18  =

+* Fixed WooCommerce related product layout in Fagri
+* Fixed issue with the Very Top Bar not visible on Elementor Full Width page templates
+* Fixed issue with the Contact section content area that did not opened with Gutenberg

+= 2.0.18 - 2018-12-12  =

+* Revert Font Awesome 5

+= 2.0.17 - 2018-12-11  =

+* Update to Font Awesome 5

+= 2.0.16 - 2018-12-10  =

+* Updated Tested up to version to 5.0
+* Removed unused notice

+= 2.0.15 - 2018-12-05  =

+* Fixed problem with Very Top Bar not visible on mobile on the single product page
+* Recommend Otter Blocks plugin

+= 2.0.14 - 2018-11-30  =

+* Fixed issues with the Hestia Woocommerce Demo
+* Updated theme license
+* Added back filter to allow you to display the product image in the header of the single product page

+= 2.0.13 - 2018-11-28  =

+* Fixed issues with retina images on the shop page
+* Fixed import from Zelle
+* Updated the Hestia WooCommerce demo
+* Recommend Neve

 = 2.0.12 - 2018-11-16  =

 * Update readme file